tinacms/tina.io/content/guides/nextjs/github/configure-custom-app.md

 > _Note:_ For brevity, the example above configures many steps in a single file, but **a few components can be configured in different places**.
 For example you could put the `EditLink` in a Layout component, or set up the Github Provider only on certain pages.

 If you restart the dev server, you should see a **button in the top left-hand corner** that says, "Edit This Site".
-If you click it, you'll be _prompted to authenticate_ with GitHub.
+If you click it, you should be _prompted to authenticate_ with GitHub.

 If auth is successful, you should see a refresh and then it will look the same as before, just like this:

 ![create-next-app with tina edit button](/img/github-open-auth-cna/edit-this-site.png)

+It might look like nothing happened, but if all went well, a few cookies will have been created.

+### Check for Cookies

 To make sure it did work, check your cookies.
 You should now see these four cookies: **\_\_next_preview_data**, **\_\_prerender_bypass**, **working_repo_full_name**, and **github_access_token**.